CS/LR35

-The CS/LR35 (military designation QBU-202 and QBU-203) is a type of bolt-action sniper rifle designed and manufactured by Chinese company Norinco.
+The CS/LR35 (military designation QBU-202 and QBU-203) is a bolt-action sniper rifle designed and manufactured by Chinese arms manufacturer Norinco.
 Developed from CS/LR4, the weapon is chambered with either 7.62×51mm cartridge or 8.6×70mm round in a 5-round box magazine.
 The rifle features a free-floating barrel and specifically designed munition that improves accuracy.

 Design and development

 CS/LR35 is the further development of the CS/LR4 sniper rifle system.
 CS/LR35 is available in two versions chambered in either 7.62×51mm NATO or 8.6×70mm (.338 Lapua Magnum).
 Improvements include reinforced material for the barrel, lightweight rifle body, fully adjustable folding stock, and CS/DEL3A high precision cartridge in a 5-round box magazine.
 The weight is less than 6 kg.
 The accuracy is claimed to be ≤0.5MOA at 100 m, ≤0.75MOA at 300 m, and ≤1MOA at 800 m.

 The 8.6×70mm variant of the rifle can be differentiated by its slightly longer barrel with a handguard that only has four ventilation holes whereas the 7.62 variant has seven smaller ones.
 The manufacturer claims that, with 8.6×70mm ammunition, the weapon has a conservative estimate of sub 1 MOA accuracy at 1200 m.

 8.6×70mm variant of the CS/LR35 received designation QBU-202 with its scope designated QMK-201 variable zoom optics.
 7.62×51mm variant of the CS/LR35 received designation QBU-203 with its scope designated QMK-201A.